afonsomatos/tm-site/README.md

 # build

 ```
-npm run build
+npm run start
-npm run serve # Or simply open dist/ folder on your browser.
+serve # Or simply open dist/ folder on your browser.
 ```